NEONScience/neon-data-api/docs/content/endpoints/prototype-datasets.md

 # Prototype Datasets Endpoint

 The `/prototype/datasets` endpoint provides information about all prototype NEON datasets.
+Prototype datasets have generally been collected during the design and construction of NEON.
+These datasets are not necessarily representative of the long-term standardized data otherwise available on the NEON data portal.
+Prototype data are provided as downloadable zip files.

-The `/prototype/data` endpoint provides access to all data associated with the dataset.
+The `/prototype/data` endpoint provides access to all data associated with a single dataset.

 <a name="paths"></a>